 More than 4,000 operative procedures are done each year, which include major resections of head and neck cancers, otology and neuro-otology (hearing, balance and facial motor disturbances), reconstructive procedures, pediatric and adult ear, nose, throat, sinus, salivary gland, airway and food passage procedures, including reconstructive procedures for pediatric airway problems and endoscopic sinus surgery.

 All the hospitals to which residents in otolaryngology are assigned are located within the OU Health Sciences Center.
-These are OU Medical Center, The Children's Hospital and the Veterans Administration Medical Center of Oklahoma City.
+These are OU Medical Center, The Children's Hospital and the Oklahoma City VA Hospital.

 OU Health Sciences Center